Seated Yoga Poses

-Modified compass pose (or modified heron pose) is a preparation for compass pose but also an easy way to do heron pose since the bent knee leg isn't in hero position.
+Compass pose preparation is a seated hamstring stretch.
+It's a preparation for compass pose but also an easy way to do heron pose since the bent knee leg isn't in hero position.

-In this pose focus on relaxing your shoulders so that you can keep the hip joint decompressed You may find it easier then to pull the leg back.
+In this seated yoga pose you can focus on relaxing your shoulders so that you can keep the hip joint decompressed You may find it easier then to pull the leg back.